timos-96/test-overwrite/README.md

 # kafka-error-handling #

-Includes all Kafka generic related error handling classes.
+Generalizes the Kafka Streams error handling functionality.
+The target is to have this as a cross cutting concern and do not pollute the code base with non business logic code.